otrv4/otrv4/otrv4.md

   The ephemeral public DH key.
 Note that even though this is in uppercase, this is NOT a POINT.

-our_ecdh_first.public
-  The ephemeral public ECDH key that will be used for the intialization of the double ratchet algorithm.

-our_dh_first.public
-  The ephemeral public DH key that will be used for the intialization of the double ratchet algorithm.

 Sigma (RING-SIG)
   The 'RING-SIG' proof of authentication value.